SlothLabsGDMC2023/Onboarding/AMULET-CRASH-COURSE.md

     * **Dropdown Menu:** This is where you select which operation to run.
     * **Refresh Button:** Reloads the operations from the plugins folder. **You will use this a lot** as you edit your structure generator file and want to see your changes.
     * **Folder Icon:** This opens the folder where all the python scripts are located.
 This is the folder you will be working in with your code editor.
 The path will be something like `AppData\Local\AmuletTeam\AmuletMapEditor\plugins\operations`.
-        > **Important:** Copy the Operations folder path and save it somewhere to easily paste into your IDE when you choose to edit the operatons therein.
+        > **Very Important:** Make sure you **copy** the contents of your locally cloned SlothLab repo into this folder so you can access the grammar properly.
+You may also want to copy the Operations folder path and save it somewhere to easily paste into your IDE when you choose to edit the operatons therein.
 4.  **Run the Operation:** Below this menu is the **Run Operation** button.
 Click this to test your script on the selected region.